GaryTowers/snackstore-codechallenge/README.md

 **_Why?_**

 Data may change from any other different way than our application's API.
-To preserve integrity, it is best to keep historical data storing as close as possible to the data itself being stored, thus I considered a trigger as the best approach _(IMHO)_.
+To preserve integrity, it is best to keep historical data storing as close as possible to the data itself being tracked, thus I considered a trigger as the best approach _(IMHO)_.

 ## Install instructions